-Once the appropriate type of entity has been determined, it must be formed.
-The appropriate jurisdiction of formation is a factor that must be carefully considered.
+Once the appropriate entity structure has been determined, it must be formed.
+The appropriate jurisdiction of formation is also a factor that must be carefully considered.
 There are 50 states, one federal district, and five territories in the United States.
-Each has its own rules and regulations regarding business entity formation.
-The approach of most states has been to make the incorporation or formation process as simple and streamlined as possible.
+Although they have many similarities, each has its own unique rules and regulations regarding business entity formation.
+The approach of most U.S. states has been to make the incorporation or formation process as simple and streamlined as possible.
 In many cases, an entity can be formed in just a few days, and sometimes even the same day, depending on its complexity and the jurisdiction in which it is being established.

-The information required by most states to be disclosed publicly by a company in its formation documents is quite limited and will generally include: (i) the name of the company, (ii) the names and addresses of its officers and directors, (iii) the location of the company's registered office, and (iv) in some cases, a summary of the total number and classes of shares (or units) issued.
+The information required by most states to be disclosed publicly by a company in its formation documents is normally guite limited and will generally include: (i) the name of the company, (ii) the names and addresses of its officers and directors, (iii) the location of the company's registered office, and (iv) in some cases, a summary of the total number and classes of shares (or units) issued.
 Unlike many foreign jurisdictions, where detailed stockholder information is required to be filed and maintained in companies houses or other public registries, details of stockholdings are not generally required to be disclosed publicly by private (non-public) companies in the United States.
+Notwithstanding the foregoing, note should still be taken of the U.S. Corporate Transparency Act ("CTA"), originally adopted by the U.S. Treasury Department's Financial Crimes Enforcement Network on January 1, 2024.
+Although enforcement of the CTA has been significantly limited and reduced since its enactment, especially as it relates to domestic U.S. entities with U.S. beneficial owners, the scope and applicability of the CTA still remains the subject of ongoing review with respect to foreign corporations doing business, or otherwise operating in, the United States.
+For this reason, we advise all companies to discuss the CTA with their professional advisors in connection with the formation of any U.S. entity or when contemplating an expansion of their business operations in the United States.

-It should be noted, however, that, apart from the relatively minimal disclosure requirements of most states as they relate to the formation and maintenance of a business entity in that state, foreign owners of U.S. businesses may be subject to other state or federal disclosure and filing requirements depending on the classification of business they operate; the types of products they manufacture, distribute, or sell; and the percentage of the U.S. entity that is owned or controlled by foreign persons.
+Furthermore, it should be noted that, apart from the relatively minimal disclosure requirements of most states as they relate to the formation and maintenance of a business entity in that state, foreign owners of U.S. businesses may be subject to other state or federal disclosure and filing requirements depending on the classification of business they operate; the types of products they manufacture, distribute, or sell; and the percentage of the U.S. entity that is owned or controlled by foreign persons.
 This is particularly applicable to businesses operating in the agricultural, banking, communications, defense, energy, and transportation industries.